heliodoros/Youtube-Archiver/README.md

 ```
 to install the Google PHP Client

-edit config.php with your YouTube API credentials and video.php with your database credentials (database scaffolding in archiver.sql)
+edit config.php with your YouTube API credentials and video.php:192 with your database credentials (database scaffolding in archiver.sql)